kosmikko/kosmikko.github.io/source/_posts/2012-05-25-rewindy-tech-stack.markdown

 Reusable validation rules both to validate your model and to validate form input, as well as providing a simple way of notifying users about errors when they are populating forms.
 [Read more](http://thedersen.com/2011/12/28/backbonevalidation/)

 ## [CoffeeScript](http://coffeescript.org/)
 With CoffeeScript, writing JavaScript becomes fun again.
-Code is cleaner and more verbose, leading to faster development and less bugs.
+Code is cleaner and less verbose, leading to faster development and less bugs.
 Sure there's opinions [against it](http://ryanflorence.com/2011/case-against-coffeescript/), but seems that many have [changed their opinion](http://ryanflorence.com/2012/javascript-coffeescript-rewrite/)?
 Just saying that you should try it.
-I'm not going back to vanilla JS.
-Debugging is not an issue when you use require.js.
+I love it and I'm not going back to vanilla JS.
+Debugging is not an issue when you use small files with require.js.
 And plz don't make those uncomprehensible magic one-liners.

 - [The Little Book on CoffeeScript](http://arcturo.github.com/library/coffeescript/)
 - [Smooth CoffeeScript — Interactive Edition](http://autotelicum.github.com/Smooth-CoffeeScript/interactive/interactive-coffeescript.html)